vim-utils/vim-troll-stopper/README.md

 #### Solution

+Vim users should know better than falling for these petty tricks.
 This plugin highlights troll characters with a red background so you are alerted something is not right.

 ![hello troll program](hello_troll.png)

+After you install this plugin, things should just work for any and all filetypes.

 ### Installation